kyma-project/community/sig-and-wg/sig-core/proposals/new-architecture-docs.md

 Controller sets status of the CR:
 - in case of successful creation of the CR, controller adds to the CR information about location of the fetched resources and details if index, if such exists
 - in case of failure, error message is specified

+Controller cleans up storage in case of CR is deleted.
+Once DocsTopic CR is created for example for a ServiceClass and you want to be sure that once you delete a ServiceClass (unregister broker) DocsTopic CR and referenced content is removed.
+For such use case while DocsTopic CR creation you need to specify an `ownerReference` pointing to the ServiceClass.
+Documentation controller will make sure that for such use case it will add a finalizer to the DocsTopic CR and not allow its deletion until storage is really cleaned up.

 ### Storage/Minio